Satishloyapally/PowerPlatform/OnboardingProcess/README.md

 Use Case: Track onboarding progress.
 Explanation: Dashboards track new hires’ completion of tasks, training progress, and integration into the company.

+index.html Explanation:

+Purpose: Provide a portal for new employees to access onboarding resources and track their progress.
+Components:
+Section for providing onboarding materials.
+Section for tracking onboarding progress.